tummetott/unimpaired.nvim/.github/README.md

 - ❌ You can disable keymaps you don't need
 - 🔁 All mappings are dot repeatable without additional plugin
 - 📝 Mappings have proper keymap descriptions (used by e.g. [which-key](https://github.com/folke/which-key.nvim))
-- 🔢 Most mappings can be prefixed with [count]
+- 🔢 Many mappings can be prefixed with [count]
 - 👯 Default behaviour mimics the original [vim-unimpaired](https://github.com/tpope/vim-unimpaired) plugin
 - 💨 Written in LUA instead of vim script